encoredev/encore/docs/ts/develop/orms/overview.md

 ---
-seotitle: Using ORMs with Encore
+seotitle: Using ORMs with Encore.ts
-seodesc: Learn how to use ORMs with Encore to interact with SQL databases.
+seodesc: Learn how to use ORMs with Encore.ts to seamlessly interact with SQL databases from your TypeScript / Node.js backend.
 title: Using ORMs and Migration Frameworks with Encore.ts
 lang: ts
 ---
 Encore provides built-in support for ORMs and migration frameworks by offering named databases and SQL-based migration files.
 For developers who prefer not to write raw SQL, Encore allows seamless integration with popular ORMs and migration tools.

-### Overview
+## Overview

 Encore’s approach to database management is flexible.
 It uses standard SQL migration files, allowing integration with ORMs like [Sequelize](https://sequelize.org/) and migration tools like [Atlas](https://atlasgo.io/).

 - **ORM Compatibility:** If your ORM can connect to a database via a standard SQL driver, it will work with Encore.
 - **Migration Tool Compatibility:** If your migration tool generates SQL migration files without additional customization, it can be used with Encore.

-### Connecting to a Database
+## Connecting to a Database

 Encore provides the `SQLDatabase` class, which allows you to create a named database and retrieve its connection string.
 This connection string can be used by your chosen ORM or migration framework to establish a database connection.